ghobeika/secrets_api/README.md

 ##What I wish I had time for!

-CODE CLEANUP:
+###CODE CLEANUP:
 A huge Server.js file is bad form, I could've split up a lot of the code into smaller more readable files with some extra time.
 Additionally, pulling more shared code out into middleware (specifically looking for a specific secret has a lot of shared code).
 I should have made that it's own middleware, but I did not properly design the code at first to make it easy to pull out.

-Write automated tests!
+###Write automated tests!
  So far my tests have been limited to trying to create edge-cases in Postman.
 Due to the limited amount of time I had to work on the API, I didn't bother to write good unit tests.
 As a result, there may be some overlooked errors in the API, but the API should function as expected otherwise.

-Also:
+###Properly encrypting secrets
 Properly encrypting the user secrets.
 I overlooked encrypting user secrets and did not create a good method of doing so.
 I could've done it similar to passwords, but I felt there might be a better way to do it.